KatharaFramework/Megalos-CNI/README.md

 This repository contains the Golang source code for the Megalos CNI Plugin and the Megalos BGP Manager (written in Python).

-This plugin creates pure L2 LANs using VXLAN, VXLAN companion bridges and veths.
+This plugin creates pure L2 LANs distributed across different worker nodes using VXLAN.

 ### If you want to use Kathara on Kubernetes without any changes, you should only download the `kathara-daemonset.yml` file.

 ## Usage

-Before using this DaemonSet, [**Multus CNI**](https://github.com/intel/multus-cni) must be started in the cluster.
+Before using this DaemonSet, [**Multus CNI**](https://github.com/intel/multus-cni) must be deployed in the cluster.

-After that you can start the Kathara DaemonSet using:
+After that you can deploy the Kathara DaemonSet using:

 `kubectl create -f kathara-daemonset.yml`